MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/flt-parameters-for-irp-mj-directory-control.md

 Index of the file where the directory scan begins.
 Ignored if the SL_INDEX_SPECIFIED flag is not set.
 This parameter cannot be specified in any Win32 function or kernel-mode support routine.
 Currently it is used only by the NT virtual DOS machine (NTVDM), which exists only on 32-bit NT-based operating systems.
 Note that the file index is undefined for file systems, such as NTFS, in which the position of a file within the parent directory is not fixed and can be changed at any time to maintain sort order.

 **DirectoryBuffer**
 Pointer to a caller-supplied output buffer that receives the requested information about the contents of the directory.
-This member is optional and can be NULL if a MDL is provided in **MdlAddress**.
+This member is optional and can be NULL if a MDL is provided in **QueryDirectory.MdlAddress**.
 See **Remarks**.

 **MdlAddress**
 Address of a memory descriptor list (MDL) that describes the buffer that the **QueryDirectory.DirectoryBuffer** member points to.
-This member is optional and can be **NULL** if a buffer is provided in **DirectoryBuffer**.
+This member is optional and can be **NULL** if a buffer is provided in **QueryDirectory.DirectoryBuffer**.
 See **Remarks**.

 **NotifyDirectory**
 Union component used for IRP_MN_NOTIFY_CHANGE_DIRECTORY operations.